Setting New Milestones.

 Qcells selected Gray to design and build its first U.S. manufacturing operation.
 After the construction of an award-winning manufacturing facility, the customer selected Gray for a large project at the same campus to expand production and storage capacity.

 Most recently, Qcells chose Gray to lead a monumental third project—the construction of the largest solar panel production plant in the U.S., in Cartersville, GA.

 High Performance, High Quality Solar Cells

-One of the world’s largest and most recognized photovoltaic (PV) manufacturers, Qcells is known globally for its premium solar cells and modules.
-The customer identified a growing demand from the U.S. and realized that the best way to serve this new market was to establish a production plant closer to its customer base, where the company could assemble and deliver high-performance PV modules.
+Qcells is known globally as a provider of premium solar cells and modules.
+The customer identified growing demand from the U.S. and realized that the best way to serve this new market was to establish a production plant closer to its customer base, where the company could assemble and deliver high-performance PV modules.

 Qcells needed its initial manufacturing operation up and running as soon as possible and challenged Gray to complete the project on a fast-track schedule.
 Thanks to an around-the-clock effort from project teams, subcontractors, and trade partners, Gray was able to complete the project in just nine months.